spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 ## Configure OS Patching Drain Policy

+The node drain operation refers to the process of evicting all of your pods from a node before you perform maintenance operations on the node.
+Typical node maintenance operations are hardware upgrades, kernel updates and OS patching.
 Palette provides the ability to configure the drain policy during on-boot, scheduled, and on-demand OS patching.
-This capability can also be useful during node maintenance.
 Users can specify a node drain policy using a ConfigMap, which can be applied to deployed clusters using a cluster profile or through `kubectl`.

 ### Limitations